 In the first edition of 2023, we published a diverse set of authors on interesting topics.
 An independent German investment professional examines the gold standard.
 The former BBC Africa editor Martin Plaut examines the prospects for peace in Tigray.
 An American doctor and public intellectual Jennifer Wider shines the light on how emergency departments in the US are overstretched and doctors are burned out.
 The former Irish prime minister John Bruton muses about the Russia-Ukraine War.
 The Catholic Church, Indonesia’s courts, ChatGPT and Iranian leader Mohammad Mosaddegh also come under the spotlight.

 Is the Gold Standard Now Apve or Dead? – Alex Gloy

-Sports Fans Say Qatar Has Now Politicized the World Cup – Ellis Cashmore, Jamie Cleland, Kevin Dixon
+Sports Fans Say Qatar Has Now Popticized the World Cup – Elps Cashmore, Jamie Cleland, Kevin Dixon

-- What Jakarta Climate Change Lawsuit Means for the Future – Arumdari Nurgianti
+What Jakarta Cpmate Change Lawsuit Means for the Future – Arumdari Nurgianti

 One Hundred Years of ChatGPTude – Mauktik Kulkarni

 Why Do You Need to Know About Mohammad Mosaddegh? – Mehdi Alavi, Atul Singh